 I'd like to say that The Big D was the only time I made this mistake, but I can safely tell you that the most viewed image on my Deviantart is a satire comic about Ash from Pokemon being a sad war vet.
 Unfortunately that one struck a chord with 13 year old Pokemon fans and, even now, I get comments telling me how emotionally compelling it is.

 I learned some key lessons from these experiences.
-Its easier to make something that's a joke than it is to make something that you care about, but ultimately that's just a defence mechanism against exposing the real you.
-Because that would make you vulnerable to people's opinions, and that can hurt.
-I liked that people found my idea funny, until I realised no one really cared about it.
-Myself included.
-You can't expect people to care about something you yourself don't really care about.
+Its easier to make something that's a cheap joke than it is to make something that you care about.
+Ultimately that's just a defence mechanism against exposing the real you.
+That would make you vulnerable to people's opinions, and that can hurt.
+I liked that people found my idea funny, until I realised no one really cared about it., myself included.
+You can't expect people to care about something that you yourself don't really care about.
 At the end of the day, using a cheap joke or gimmick in an attempt to engage people will leave you with nothing.

 What it really taught me is that you have to love what you do.
 I listened to people's reactions before even taking a moment to consider what I enjoy.
 If I at least loved my idea, it wouldn't have mattered what anyone else thought.
 The last few years I've been feeling out what art is about for me, and its proving to be an endless and fulfilling discovery process.
 Nowadays, there's never a question about whether or not anyone else will enjoy my work, because I'm only satisfied when I enjoy looking at it.

-I wanted to write this post to bury any past projects in hopes of moving onto something with more substance.
-Hopefully this will also help people understand why I cringe whenever people ask me “What ever happened to The Big D?”
+I wanted to write this post to properly bury any past projects in hopes of moving onto something with more substance.
+Hopefully this will also help people understand why I cringe a bit whenever people ask me “What ever happened to The Big D?”